bdiev/WheatMagnateBot/README.md

 - Check console logs for runtime errors and webhook messages for critical events.

 ## Security & Privacy
-- Keep the Discord webhook URL private.
-Consider moving it to an environment variable.
+- The Discord webhook URL is set via environment variable to prevent exposure in source code.
 - Do not commit account credentials to source control.

 ## License